Flotmand/custom_title/README.md

 # custom_title
 A script that I use in a Wordpress theme that enables me to style the last word in a tittle differently than the rest of the title no matter how may words the title consist of.

+Feel free to copy the code for what ever you need :)

+// Lars Svendsen